Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Modify the existing EFS file system and activate Max I/O performance mode.
 - [x] Modify the existing EFS file system and activate `Provisioned Throughput` mode.

-### A company needs to restrict access to an Amazon S3 bucket to Amazon EC2 instances in a VPC only.
+### A company needs to restrict access to an Amazon S3 bucket to Amazon EC2 instances in a `VPC` only.
 All traffic must be over the AWS private network.
 What actions should the SysOps administrator take to meet these requirements?

-- [ ] Create a VPC endpoint for the S3 bucket, and create an IAM policy that conditionally limits all S3 actions on the bucket to the VPC endpoint as the source.
+- [ ] Create a `VPC` endpoint for the S3 bucket, and create an IAM policy that conditionally limits all S3 actions on the bucket to the `VPC` endpoint as the source.
-- [x] Create a VPC endpoint for the S3 bucket, and create an S3 bucket policy that conditionally limits all S3 actions on the bucket to the VPC endpoint as the source.
+- [x] Create a `VPC` endpoint for the S3 bucket, and create an S3 bucket policy that conditionally limits all S3 actions on the bucket to the `VPC` endpoint as the source.
 - [ ] Create a service-linked role for Amazon EC2 that allows the EC2 instances to interact directly with Amazon S3, and attach an IAM policy to the role that allows the EC2 instances full access to the S3 bucket.
-- [ ] Create a `NAT` gateway in the VPC, and modify the VPC route table to route all traffic destined for Amazon S3 through the `NAT` gateway.
+- [ ] Create a `NAT` gateway in the `VPC`, and modify the `VPC` route table to route all traffic destined for Amazon S3 through the `NAT` gateway.

 ### A company is managing multiple AWS accounts in AWS Organizations.
 The company is reviewing internal security of its AWS environment.
-The company's security administrator has their own AWS account and wants to review the VPC configuration of developer AWS accounts.
+The company's security administrator has their own AWS account and wants to review the `VPC` configuration of developer AWS accounts.
 Which solution will meet these requirements in the MOST secure manner?

-- [ ] Create an IAM policy in each developer account that has read-only access related to VPC resources Assign the policy to an IAM user.
+- [ ] Create an IAM policy in each developer account that has read-only access related to `VPC` resources Assign the policy to an IAM user.
 Share the user credentials with the security administrator.
-- [ ] Create an IAM policy in each developer account that has administrator access to all Amazon EC2 actions, including VPC actions.
+- [ ] Create an IAM policy in each developer account that has administrator access to all Amazon EC2 actions, including `VPC` actions.
 Assign the policy to an IAM user.
 Share the user credentials with the security administrator.
 - [ ] Create an IAM policy in each developer account that has administrator access related to VPC resources.
 Assign the policy to a cross-account IAM role.
 Ask the security administrator to assume the role from their account.
-- [x] Create an IAM policy in each developer account that has read-only access related to VPC resources.
+- [x] Create an IAM policy in each developer account that has read-only access related to `VPC` resources.
 Assign the policy to a cross-account IAM role.
 Ask the security administrator to assume the role from their account.

 ### A company migrated an I/O intensive application to an Amazon EC2 general purpose instance.
 The EC2 instance has a single General Purpose SSD Amazon Elastic Block Store (Amazon EBS) volume attached.
 Application users report that certain actions that require intensive reading and writing to the disk are taking much longer than normal or are failing completely.
 After reviewing the performance metrics of the EBS volume, a SysOps administrator notices that the `VolumeQueueLength` metric is consistently high during the same times in which the users are reporting issues.
 The SysOps administrator needs to resolve this problem to restore full performance to the application.
 Which action will meet these requirements?